Welcome to my Weblog and the guide to my site

 Who am I?

 I have been online with Alpha.Sources since September 2005 and what a ride it has been.
 A serious online presence can be a tremendous and valuable asset in terms of academic work as well as on a personal relationship level and I am very grateful and happy for the reactions, opinions, and contacts (and friendships) I have gotten through this site.
 Especially, I highly cherish the somewhat loose yet vivid community of econ and finance bloggers from whom I believe I have learned a lot.
-It is because of all this that I continue to put so much effort into blogging.
-It is too interesting a world that I want to be able to continue to call myself a "econ blogger".
+It is because of all this that I am still around.

 Guide to the site